jaruizes/jaruizes.github.io/_posts/2018-01-16-cloud_computing_general_concepts.md

 - SaaS: you take a taxi and you say to the driver where you want to go but you don’t drive the car.

+&nbsp;
+# Do I have to move everything to Cloud or I'll die?

+Moving to Cloud is a big step for companies that have a lot of systems on-premise so the strategy has to be move to Cloud step by step, not a big bang.
+This is call as Hybrid Cloud.

+The first step usually is using Cloud as store provider for some data, synchronizing or migrating on-premise data to cloud data, removing some on-premise database instances.

+Rehosting some machines to resources in cloud could be a initial step.
+There are some services to import/export virtual machines from one system to the other one.
+When your are rehosting your applications it's a good moment to redesign its architecture taking advantage of cloud services.

+Creating a **Virtual Private Cloud (VPC)** is also a common step at the beginning.
+By this service, companies can integrate systems on cloud with systems on-premise building a common network and also, it's possible to have a dedicated line between cloud data center and its own data center.

+By last, there could be some applications that can not move to cloud for legal reason or simply because the company prefers keeping them in its datacenter.

 <br/>
 <br/>